kayticodes/Pyber/README.md

 # Pyber
+3 observable trends: added 03/29/19
+> A majority of riders are in Urban areas.
+> There are more drivers located in urban city types than in rural or suburban areas.
+> The greatest collections are generated through urban city types.
+With the above observations we can see that the ride share program flourishes in urban city types.
+With this information we can look to invest resources in expanding the pyber program to other urban city type locations.

+<iframe src="https://giphy.com/embed/SGn5JVUaufbCLiGEiH" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/car-travel-city-SGn5JVUaufbCLiGEiH">via GIPHY</a></p>

 Unit 5 | Assignment - The Power of Plots
 ~The following is taken directly from the UCBX assignment details ~